nwrenger/schiller-db/README.md

 Security:

 - Using a Key for Writing/Changing Data (POST, PUT, DELETE)
-- Using a Key for accessing Criminals
+- Using a Key for accessing Criminal
-- Using a Key for accessing Presence
+- Using a Key for accessing Absence
-- Using a Key for accessing Users (in this case either the Key for Criminals or Presence)
+- Using a Key for accessing Users (in this case either the Key for Criminal or Absence)
 - the keys are not encrypted
 - logging every Successful Server call (excluding Swagger UI) to seperate file called 'log.txt'